jamesouu/-Rates-Self-Training-Pack/README.md

 ---

-## ✅ Next Step

-Start with **Week 01 — Bond Pricer**, then progress through the roadmap.
-Each project should be **documented on GitHub** with clean code, visuals, and explanations.

-This README is the anchor file for your **Rates Self-Training Pack**.
+This README is the anchor file for your **Rates Trading Self-Training Pack**.